Skip to Main Content

 Provider Resources

-The following list of resources was compiled for professionals and providers who work with children diagnosed with hearing loss and hearing related issues.
+The following list of resources was compiled for professionals and providers who work with children diagnosed with hearing loss and hearing related issues in the California Newborn Hearing Screening Program (NHSP).

 American Academy of Pediatrics (AAP) Chapter Champions for NHSP